PX4/PX4-Devguide/en/setup/vscode.md

 1. Start debugging by clicking the debug "play" arrow (next to the debug target in the top bar - pink box).

 While debugging you can set breakpoints, step over code, and otherwise develop as normal.

+### Hardware Debugging

+The instructions in [SWD (JTAG) Hardware Debugging Interface](../debug/swd_debug.html) explain how to connect to the SWD interface on common flight controllers (for example, using the Dronecode or Blackmagic probes).

+After connecting to the SWD interface, hardware debugging in VSCode is then typically the same as for [SITL Debugging](#debugging_sitl) except you select the debug target for your firmware - e.g. `px4_fmu-v5`.

 ## Code Completion {#code completion}